elastic/integrations/packages/system/docs/README.md

 ### Process

-The System `process` metricset provides process statistics.
+The System `process` dataset provides process statistics.
 One document is provided for each process.

-This metricset is available on:
+This dataset is available on:

 - FreeBSD
 - Linux